-Generously supported by the 11th Hour Project, WK Kellogg Foundation‘s Food & Community Fellowship Program, the Woodcock Foundation, and Grace Communications Foundation, Finance for Food was a nonprofit project that Elizabeth Ü operated between late 2010 and early 2015.
+Generously supported by the 11th Hour Project, WK Kellogg Foundation‘s Food & Community Fellowship Program, the Woodcock Foundation, and Grace Communications Foundation, Finance for Food was a nonprofit project that Elizabeth Ü operated from 2010 — 2015.

 Finance for Food focused on educating people about the wide variety of capital opportunities available to support them in identifying and securing values-aligned financing.
 Its ultimate goal: catalyze an increase in the pace and scale of the transition to a food system that restores the health of our bodies, families, communities, economies, and environment.

 Over the course of the project, Elizabeth reached thousands of sustainable food system entrepreneurs and investors in the US and Canada via dozens of workshops and keynote addresses.
 As executive director of Finance for Food, she also authored the book Raising Dough: the Complete Guide to Financing a Socially Responsible Food Business (Chelsea Green Publishing, 2013) and contributed to a range of articles, guides, reports, and radio shows developed in collaboration with other stakeholders.

 - Entrepreneurs across the United States are helping people solve environmental and social problems, domestically and abroad, through a wide variety of food-based businesses founded upon sustainable values, and